firavoyage/blogging/projects.md

   - songs downloaded local
   - preference stored local
 - not afraid of takedown
-  - like a browser or magnet downloader
+  - like a browser or a magnet downloader
-  - no commercial sources included
+  - no source included
 - various themes
   - by voyage